By Russ Ramsey

-Not long ago, my doctor called to tell me to go the emergency room.
+Not long ago, my doctor called to tell me to go to the emergency room.
 I had been battling a fever that wouldn’t break, and a blood test revealed a raging bacterial infection that was in the process of destroying my heart.
 I was dying.

 Up until that moment, I had never been in the hospital for anything.
 I’d never broken a bone, or had my appendix out, or anything like that.
-I was a picture of health.
+I was the picture of health.
 But when I pulled up to the ER and gave my name at the nurse’s station, a team of medical professionals was waiting for me.
 They took me to a room and began a process of diagnosis and treatment that would soon require open-heart surgery followed by months of recovery.

 I turned 40 during this season and, for the first time in my life, came face to face with my mortality.
 My body was destroying itself, and unless someone who knew my affliction and how to fix it intervened, I would have died.
 My heart valves would have failed and my lungs would have filled with blood, drowning me.